kiran-90/wp-blog/README.md

 # wp-blog
-How I created my WorPress Blog from scratch with Underscores for WordPress theme development.
+A WordPress Blog from scratch with Underscores for WordPress theme development.